canastro/blog/content/blog/2019-01-09---ts-extend-modify/index.md

 # Final remarks

-As I was starting with Typescript these were some of the scenarios that I might have placed a **any** type and marked as "to be reviewed 'later'" Yeah, right!
+Typescript is a powerful tool, and it should be used to its full potential.
+I have used flow and react prop-types, and I know I have resorted a lot of times to the use of `any` or generic `.object` but if you're going to cheat on types, then why bother to set them up at all?

-I hope to have shed some light on the powerful tool that Mapped Types are.
+I hope to have shed some light on the powerful applications that  Mapped Types provide and that this might be a solution to a situation you face in the future.

 *If you find any error, be it on my poor english or any technical detail, please don't be shy.
 I'll try to continuously improve this blog post :simple_smile:*